htrajan/ht-drawsteel/Ancestries/Elf, Wode.md

 ### Otherworldly Grace

 Your elven body and mind can't be contained for long, and accessing memories is as easy as living in the present for you.
-You gain an edge on resistance rolls, and on tests that use any skills you have from the [[Lore Skills|lore skill]] group.
+You gain an edge on resistance rolls, and on tests that use any skills you have from the lore skill group.

 ### Swift